When To Update Your Estate Planning Documents

-9. If you don’t have a living will
+9. Update your estate plan if you don’t have a living will

 If you do have a living will, you also know that reviewing it periodically is important.
 Things change.
 You may have different interests and preferences now that some time has passed.
 It’s a good idea to review your living will about every three to five years.

-If your power of attorney has changed, your estate plan needs to change, too.
+If your power of attorney has or needs to change, your estate plan needs to change, too.
 Make sure your wishes are accurate.

 If you move from one state to another, the rules change.
 Review your estate plan to see if adding those new assets to a trust will benefit you.

 12. An in-depth review is needed if there has been considerable passage of time